 - Farscape, a (relatively) serious live-action show, spends an episode inside the subconscious of the main character John Crichton, which is apparently highly influenced by old Looney Tunes cartoons.
-Crichton and an animated version of the angry alien warrior D'Argo engage in a series of Coyote-and-Road Runner–style chases, all of which center on D'Argo painting wormholes onto the wall, which act as Artistic Expression tunnels.
+Crichton and an animated version of the angry alien warrior D'Argo engage in a series of Coyote-and-Road Runner style chases, a few of which center on D'Argo painting wormholes onto the wall, which act as this type of tunnel.

 - Taken to a truly maniac extent in The Goodies episode "Movies": Characters jump in and out of the cinema screen, then in and out of the cinema screen which is on another cinema screen, then running off screen, appearing in the cinema screen inside the cinema screen, then jumping through all the cinema screens.
 The amazing thing is that they avoid Special Effect Failure despite the episode being from 1975, and live action television.

 - Done earlier in "Invasion Of The Moon Creatures", when Bill, dressed as a rabbit (It Makes Sense in Context, promise) runs next to a hole and jumps down the rabbit hole to get rid of Graeme, who is chasing him.
 Graeme attempts to jump in also, but hits the ground.
 Confused, he touches the hole, and manages to pick it up — it's just a piece of round, black paper.
 Frustrated, he throws the hole away as he stomps off-screen.
 When the hole lands, Bill crawls out of it again.